ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 An Observable or Promise must be returned to notify the dispatcher that the action has been completed.

 Akita does not have support for asynchronous actions.
-The subscription to asynchronous stream of data must be handled by yourself.
+The subscription to an asynchronous stream of data must be handled by yourself.

 While RxJS is effectively the reason asynchronous actions can exist in Angular, it is quite difficult for novices to update the store from a stream.